PitBrat-moo/stable-of-manifold-foraging/tools/ande-readme.md

   Input the Hanoi when the model is mirroring its own recent vocabulary rather than evolving.

 Both techniques keep the conversation flowing by wiping away drift while leaving the structural thread intact.

+***Note***:
+- If context is lost during a session:
+  - For clarity, stability, and clean continuation → Serialize and start a new session
+  - For continuity, depth, and re‑integration → Re‑input the codices into the same session

 ---